BeanLabASU/metabimpute/README.md

 **method(s):** in **impute** this is a string from the following list: 'RF', 'BPCA', 'QRILC', 'GSIMP', 'RHM','RMEAN', 'RMEDIAN', 'RMIN','RZERO', 'RRF', 'RGSIMP', 'RQRILC','RBPCA','min','halfmin', 'mean', 'median', 'zero'.
 In **imputeMulti** this is a vector containing a selection of these methods.
-Any function with R<imputation method> such as RHM or RRF indicates that this is a within replicate method that first zeroes out any replicate groups for a variable where there is less than 50% present values.
+Any function with R<imputation method> such as RHM or RRF indicates that this is a within replicate method that first zeroes out any replicate groups for a variable where there is less than 50% present values. <br/>
 **local:** is a logical indicating if the user would like to use local imputation (if FALSE, this will use global imputation).
-This only applies in single value imputation methods.
+This only applies in single value imputation methods.<br/>
 **reps:** is the number of replicates.
 Note that nrow(data) must be divisible by reps.
 This package does not handle imbalanced replicate groups.

 ```{r, eval=FALSE,warning=FALSE,message=FALSE,error=FALSE,results='hide', fig.keep='none'}